-Day 31 – Wait for your statement to come, and in most cases, you’ll be ‘Rewarded’ for your loyal spending.
+Day 31-90 – Wait for your statement to come, and in most cases, you’ll be ‘Rewarded’ for your spending.
 Sometimes the points won’t post until a week to a month later, some cases they’re immediately when you hit the Min Spend #.

-Day 32-61 – NOW is the time to Book Your FREE Travel!
+Day 32-91 – NOW is the time to Book Your FREE Travel!
 Using the same sites you utilized in Phase 1, book your flight and hotel using rewards points.
 Make sure your hotels and airline availability options jive with each other before confirming everything.

-Day 62-120 – Depending on how far your trip is… Gauge the availability of your ‘Dream AirBnB‘ stays.
+Day 62-120 – If necessary, check the availability of your ‘Dream AirBnB‘ stays.
 You’ll want to BOOK these on your Barclay or Capital One card, as they will reimburse you for this travel.
 Apply for your card of choice, and then using the same ‘Manufactured Spending‘ strategy as before, and meet their spending requirements – which will include these AirBnB stays.
 At this time you may also book your ‘Rail Pass‘ or Car Rental.

 Day 120 and on – Detail your destinations and preferred places of interest you’ll be visiting on a spreadsheet.
 I like to include the name, exact address, website, type of attraction and associated costs on a Google Drive DOC.
 This way its always accessible for you, and can be saved to your phone.
 If you’re frugal, plan on visiting certain museums on their ‘Free’ or discounted days, or at least not on the weekends when they’ll be busiest.